Roman ruins in Zadar

 Wherever you are along Croatia’s coastal highway, there are always opportunities to swim.

-The crystal clear and warm waters were so enticing that we found ourselves enjoying the beach rather than getting to our planned destination.
+The crystal clear and warm waters were so enticing that we enjoyed the beach rather than getting to our planned destination.

 Seeing the beach at Karlobag with crystal clear waters made us stop for a break on our journey.

-With only three couples taking a swim, the beach was practically deserted.
-But what happened next was really weird.
+Only three couples were taking a swim, so the beach was practically deserted.
+But what happened next was weird.

 All of us couples did a double-take at each other as we entered the water.
 With no common language between us, we all knew there was something strange about this beautiful bay.